omnius45467/geekwise-alexa-course/src/app/markdown/day_2/day_2.md

 Designing voice interfaces is an art in and of itself.
 [This page](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-voice-design-best-practices) has some interesting details on some do's and don't.

-## Artificial Intelligence

-This is where things get interesting...